-Kettle of Fish is Sarasota Herald Reader’s Poll winner “Favorite Band” for 2016 and 2017.
+Kettle of Fish is Sarasota Herald Reader’s Poll winner “Favorite Band” for 2020, 2018, 2017, 2016.

 Kettle of Fish plays festiblues, the kind of festival music that features blues, soul and funk with the energy of rock n roll.
 They make old songs new again, and their originals sound like classics.
-Kettle is one of the hottest live acts in Southwest Florida, headlining to thousands, and opening for such acts as Eddie Money, Marshall Tucker, Elvin Bishop, Dickey Betts (three times, and called the band "intimidating") and many more playing mostly originals and deep track covers.
+Kettle is one of the hottest live acts in Southwest Florida, headlining to thousands, and opening for such acts as Eddie Money, Marshall Tucker, Elvin Bishop, Dickey Betts (three times, and he even called the band "intimidating") and many more playing originals and deep track covers.

 Kettle has been led by singer and principal songwriter Dana Lawrence since its inception in 2001.
 Current members include Greg Poulos returning on guitar (formerly with the Freddie King Band, the Venturas, Rock Bottom).
 Chris Guertin returns to bass duties and vocals after a hiatus.
 Guertin was a member of the Big Kahuna Band and Musical Director on Princess Cruises.
 Pat McDonald on drums (toured with Charlie Daniels for 20 years).
 Robin Swenson on keys (Four Seasons, Aretha Franklin).
 Other honorary members include Thorson Moore, Kevin Miller, Bob Dielman and Lei Stanhope on guitars, Garrett Dawson on drums/percussion, Andy Wallace or Matthew Frost on keys, Jimmie Fadden (Nitty Gritty Dirt Band) on drums and harmonicas and other friends from the road.